- Municipal Court

 The Municipal Court hears violations of County ordinances.
 The range of punishment can vary depending upon the offense charged, but it can never be more than a fine of $1,000 and/or a year in the county jail on any one offense.

 - Proper attire is required for a court appearance.
 Sleeveless shirts, shorts and/or hats are not suitable for court.
 Due to space limitations, only those who have business with the court should attend.

 - Children are allowed in court.
 However, parents are required to ensure that they do not disrupt court proceedings.
 Disruptive or noisy children and their parents will be asked to leave.

 - No food or beverages of any kind are allowed in the courtroom.

 - Anyone violating Court rules or the directions of Court personnel may be asked to leave.

 As the Judge enters the courtroom, please rise.
 Afterwards, please be seated.
 When your name is called, come forward and wait to be summoned before the Judge.
 The violations that you are alleged to have committed will be read and at that time you should be prepared to enter a plea as follows:

+If this is your first appearance in court, you may also request a continuance to retain an attorney.
 Your decision on what plea to enter is a very important decision and crucial to the disposition of the case.
-We suggest that you read the following explanations before entering your plea.

 - Monday through Friday: 8 a.m. to 5 p.m.
 (With the exception of court dates)